12 Tips For Getting Out of a Reading Slump

 5. Try a Different Genre

 Reading slumps could be partially due to boredom with a particular genre.
 A tried-and-true book category just may not hold the same interest it once did, at least for now.
 There are many captivating genres to choose from to shake it up.
-Check out the following list.
+Explore the list below and discover a perfect book for every taste.

 • Science fiction (sci fi)